yuvii-b/pdf-to-xlsx-LINUX/README.md

 ## Modules
 Clone this repository.\
 To run the python scipt, download the necessary modules using `pip install -r requirements.txt` command.

+## Structure
+- `script.py` holds the template code
+- `example.py` holds a realtime example invloving the script
+- `list.pdf` is a sample pdf file
+- `requirements.txt` is a text file which cotains the essential modules required

+## Known Issues
+Works only in Linux, To run this on Windows Operating System, Ghostscript gpl must be installed which is not included in this repository.

+### *The Code is simple to understand and comments are provided for better understanding of the process and how to use it.*